 In this post we will see how Windows 8 treats Defragmentation on Solid State Drives.
 A Solid State Drive or SSD is a relatively new kind of drive, which consists of an array of flash memory modules similar to a flash drive.
 This means that when data is written to the SSD, it cannot be over-written in place and must be written elsewhere until the block can be garbage collected – i.e. they can be written to at a byte level but need to erased at a block level.
 They are offered in different versions, for example, as a pure Flash or hybrid plates, which combine traditional hard drive with a solid state memory and have several advantages over the Hard Disk Drives and their popularity is on the rise.

-Defragmentation and SSD in Windows 8
+Defragmentation and SSD

 In Windows 7, Microsoft had turned off defragmentation for Solid State Disks.
 In Windows 8 however, since the Disk Defragmenter tool has undergone a change into a general disk optimization tool, you will see it enabled by default for SSDs too.
 In this scenario, where an SSD is present, the improved disk optimization tool sends ‘TRIM’ hints for the entire volume.
 A traditional defrag is not performed on SSDs in Windows 8.
+You can read more on this topic and our post titled – Defragmentation of SSD Drives in Windows: What exactly happens.

 Disable Defragmentation SSD